NFL Week 10 injury updates on Deebo Samuel, Minkah Fitzpatrick, Stefon Diggs

 Injury: Shoulder

 Alexander sustained a shoulder injury late in last week's game against the Los Angeles Rams and did not practice all week.
-He's listed as doubtful but is not expected to play.
-It wasn't that long ago that defensive coordinator Joe Barry said they have "champagne problems" with all the options they had at cornerback.
+He's listed as doubtful and is not expected to play.
+It wasn't that long ago that defensive coordinator Joe Barry said the Packers had "champagne problems" with all the options they had at cornerback.
 Since then, Rasul Douglas got traded and Eric Stokes got hurt.
-The Pittsburgh Steelers' struggling offense may find it easier to throw against the likes of Carrington Valentine, Corey Ballentine and Robert Rochell.
+The Pittsburgh Steelers' struggling offense might find it easier to throw against the likes of Carrington Valentine, Corey Ballentine and Robert Rochell. -- Rob Demovsky

 KaVontae Turpin, WR/Returner, Dallas Cowboys